Today's project: Easter Basket Tutorial

-I’m happy to be sharing a fun Easter project over on We R Memory Keepers blog today.
-I was inspired by a similar design I saw on Pinterest, and I knew I had the perfect We R tools to make one easily.
+Hi everyone!
+I’m so happy to be sharing a fun Easter project over on We R Memory Keepers blog today.
+I was inspired by a similar design I saw on Pinterest and I knew I had the perfect tools to make one.
 I’ve included some instructions for making this basket, so let’s get started!

-To create the basket, I used We R Memory's Gift Box Punch Board, the 2-edge doily punch, and paper from the new Hello Darling collection.
+To create the basket, I used We R Memory's Gift Box Punch Board, the 2-edge doily punch and paper from their Hello Darling collection.
 I also used some white card stock and ribbon from American Crafts.

 To start, I used the gift box punch board and a piece of 12x12 white card stock to create a 4x4x4 box.
 I followed the easy XL directions on the board.